 The trick is to apply user engagement metrics that seek to solve your visitors’ problems and answer their questions.

-Overall, cost per click is one online campaigning strategy you want to try soon… If you haven’t yet.
+Overall, cost per click is one online marketing strategy you want to try as soon as you can.